-Sunohara also served as team captain for 10 seasons with the Brampton Canadette-Thunder in the Canadian Women’s Hockey League (CWHL), leading her team to two provincial and one national title.
+Sunohara also served as team captain for ten seasons with the Brampton Canadette-Thunder in the Canadian Women’s Hockey League (CWHL), leading her team to two provincial and one national title.

 Sunohara is no stranger to the University of Toronto.
 After attending Northeastern University on a full athletic scholarship from 1988-90, she played two seasons with the Blues, winning two Ontario Women’s Intercollegiate Athletic Association (OWIAA) championship titles and earning rookie of the year honours in 1990-91.
 Following the conclusion of her hockey career, Sunohara returned to U of T and completed her bachelor’s degree in physical health education.

-Cassandra Turner enters her sixth season as the Quinnipiac women’s ice hockey head coach and 12th with the program in the 2020-21 year.
+Cassandra Turner enters her eighth season as the Quinnipiac women’s ice hockey head coach and 14th with the program in the 2022-23 year.